remotemobprogramming/mob/README.md

 To get the timer to play "mob next" on your speakers when your time is up, you'll need an installed speech engine.
-We recommand that you install [eSpeak NG for Windows through the MSI](https://github.com/espeak-ng/espeak-ng/releases) as it is open source, platform independent and produces quiet a good quality.
+We recommand that you install [eSpeak NG for Windows through the MSI](https://github.com/espeak-ng/espeak-ng/releases) as it is open source, platform independent and produces quite a good quality.

 Also please note that the speech support **will only work in a MINGW environment**, such as `git-bash` as the timer functionality needs a *NIX shell.